 TWC 200 Impact of Communications Technology on Society.
-(3)
+(3) fall and spring

 Organizational issues and development of technical communication.
 Activities include research, evaluations, and presentation of oral arguments in support of positions.
-Prerequisites: ENG 101 (or 105); 102.
-General Studies: L
+Prerequisites: both ENG 101 and 102 or only ENG 105.